mcpasin/blogdown_05/content/about.md

 mathjax: false
 ---

-I am a Senior Data Analyst at ..., a network of online trading platforms where people can buy and sell everything.
+I am currently working as Product  Data Analyst at ..., a network of online trading platforms where people can buy and sell everything.

 My interest include data science, visualizations and web analytics.
 When it comes to programming I mostly code with R.